allanbeth/ina219_sensor_monitor/README.md

-# solar_monitor
+# INA219 sensor monitor
-Python project to monitor solar panel controller
+Python project to monitor data from a INA219 energy sensor on a Raspberry Pi